danail-branekov/restless/README.md

 `powerdevil` ignores the inhibit request.
-Thanks to `d_ed`'s answer on this [reddit thread](https://www.reddit.com/r/kde/comments/hruubo/unable_to_inhibit_suspend/) to bring me to [this commit](https://github.com/KDE/powerdevil/commit/d21102cc6c7a4db204a29f376ce5eb316ef57a6e) in powerdevil.
+Thanks to `d_ed`'s answer on this [reddit thread](https://www.reddit.com/r/kde/comments/hruubo/unable_to_inhibit_suspend/) that brought me to [this commit](https://github.com/KDE/powerdevil/commit/d21102cc6c7a4db204a29f376ce5eb316ef57a6e) in powerdevil.